dealverina/dealverina/README.md

 # 👩‍💻 Dea Alverina • Front-End Developer

 Hello, I'm Dea Alverina, a passionate and experienced Front-End Developer in [ReactJS](https://reactjs.org) since 2021.
+Proven ability to efficiently collaborate with multidisciplinary teams and deliver projects on-time, while continuously learning and adapting to new technologies and industry trends.
+Passionate about crafting seamless web experiences that enhance user satisfaction.

 ### • Languages